geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 Lord Edward said, “My merry men all,
 I’ll instant haste to save
-This Lady fair, and noble Earl,
+This lady fair, and noble earl,
 Or with them find a grave!”

-The Merry Men all shouted aloud,
+The merry men all shouted aloud,
 “We’ll wend with thee to fight,
 And stoutly quell this cruel foe,
 Or die with thee this night!”